Regarded as an obscure feature by some, the

 - Files and sockets that are shared throughout a program may inadvertently be read from or written to after logically being closed.
-If they are actually closed, attempts to read or write from them will raise exceptions, making the problem known sooner.
+If they are closed, attempts to read or write from them will raise exceptions, making the problem known sooner.

 So, what is the

-with statement or context manager good for you ask?
+with statement or context manager good for?